DECI Content development support (OECS)

 BACKGROUND

 The OECS Commission has a mandate to work towards economic harmonisation and integration of the people of the OECS.
 Its function is guided by the 2010 Revised Treaty of Basseterre.
 Article 22.1 of the Treaty speaks to Member States’ commitment to harmonise and standardise curriculum and assessments across the level of the education sector of the region.
 The collaborative approach to education taken across Member States to address education issues provides opportunities for networking and sharing experiences to jointly tackle the mammoth challenges facing the sector.
-Consequently, the OECS Commission strategically designs and implement regional initiatives to achieve the collaboration and share tackling issues impacting the education sector.
+Consequently, the OECS Commission strategically designs and implements regional initiatives to achieve the collaboration and share tackling issues impacting the education sector.

 CONTEXT